 Isn’t she beautiful?!
 I love the beauty of the natural and light wood grain.

 We cleaned up the original hardware, which had been spray painted silver.
-Also, the top drawer had a few challenges that we will show you how we remedied next Tuesday.
+Also, the top drawer had a few challenges, you can see how we removed the spray paint from the hardware and fixed our dilemma with the top drawer here.

 The natural wood look is a gorgeous contrast against the navy wall.